arparaschiv/solar-coronal-inversion/docs/source/readmes.rst

 ======================

 .. warning::
-   * The readmes below are dinamically linked to the actual markdown files.
+   * The sections below are dinamically linked to standalone readme markdown files.
 A documentation rebuild will capture changes in any of the files.
    * Consequentially, some dynamic links to functions will not work here as they would from the direct rendering of the readmes.
 This is because relative paths can not be kept consistent.

 .. _readme-main-label: